 It won’t be the last taste though!
 Stoll and Wolfe Distillery led the charge on reproducing whiskey from Rosen rye, and will be the first distillery to offer competitive pricing on heritage grains in Pennsylvania, but many more will follow its lead.

 DVFF will continue its work to return Rosen rye to Pennsylvania’s farms and distilleries, gifting harvests to different farmers and distillers yearly in an effort to preserve the hundreds-of-years-old tradition of making Pennsylvania rye whiskey in the Keystone State.

 Decades ago, Dick Stoll mashed and distilled Rosen rye, becoming the last distiller to work with the grain.
 This September he’ll do it again for the first time in decades.
-We invite you to join us on September 7th and lift a glass of rye whiskey made from Rosen, or the other tasters available for comparison to celebrate the rebirth of this important spirit.

 To find out more about the advocacy, outreach and support of the Delaware Valley Fields Foundation and their work in conjunction with The American Whiskey Convention click here.

 Proceeds from the American Whiskey Convention fund the DVFF’s Seed Spark campaign, a partnership with Penn State’s Agricultural Extension, supporting the research and development of Heritage grains.
 Learn more here.